Information cascade on networks and phase transitions: Appendix A. Relation to Elephant Walk

 \section{Appendix A. Relation to Elephant Walk}

-In this Appendix, we consider the relationship between voting model used in this study and the elephants walk over a network \cite{ele}.
-In the random graph case, and $r=1$ the model corresponds to standard elephant work.
-Here, the number of referred voters was $r$.
-Network effects are the differences between the memories.
-This old behavior is referred to as $\omega$ increases, the old behavior is referred.
+In this Appendix, we consider the relationship between the voting model used in this study and the elephants walk model over a network \cite{ele}.
+In the random graph case, and $r=1$, the model corresponds to standard elephant work.
+Here, the number of referred voters is $r$.
+In the elephant model, $\omega$ is the parameter related to the memory.
+As $\omega$ increases old memory becomes important and the old behavior is frequently remembered.
+It corresponds to the size of hub becoming large.

 Here, we set $p=1$ and consider the case where all voters are herders in the voting model.
 We use $\hat{p}$ as the parameter instead of $p$ in the voting model.
-We define $P_1^{r}(t)$ as the probability that the $t$th voter would vote for $C_1$.
-We change Eq. ~ (\ref{ge}) to
+We define $P_1^{r}(t)$ as the probability that the $t$-th voter would vote for $C_1$.
+We change Eq.(\ref{ge}) to

-With probability $\hat{p}$, the voter decides based on the referred voters.
+With probability $\hat{p}$, the voter decides on the basis of the referred voters.
 That is, the difference between $p$ and $\hat{p}$ is the introduction of noise.
-In the voting model, the voter behaves as herder.
+In the voting model, the voter behaves as a herder.
 In other words, the voter behaves in accordance with the information obtained.
-By contrast, in the elephant walk model, the voter behaves against the referred information with probability $1-\hat{p}$.
+In contrast, in the elephant walk model, the voter behaves against the referred information with probability $1-\hat{p}$.
 In the case $\hat{p}<1/2$, the probability that the voter behaves against the referred information is larger than the voter behaves according to the obtained information.
 In the case $r=1$, the model becomes an elephant walk model.
 When the analog herder case corresponds to the elephant model, the phase diagram becomes the same as that of the $r=1$ digital herder case.
-A voter refers to only one of the previous voters.
+A voter refers to only one previous voter.
 Analog herders vote for each candidate with probabilities proportional to the candidates' votes.
 The initial condition of the elephant model is $ P_{1}^{r}(1)= \hat{q} $ and includes an asymmetric case.
 Here, we consider the symmetric case, $\hat{q}=1/2$.

 We can write the evolution of connectivity as